Life After Service: The Invisible Struggles Veterans Face Coming Home

 Employment Challenges

 Finding meaningful work after the military is a significant hurdle for many veterans.
-While military service develops exceptional skills — leadership, discipline, problem-solving under pressure, teamwork — these skills do not always translate neatly to civilian job descriptions.
+While military service develops exceptional skills.
+Leadership, discipline, problem-solving under pressure, teamwork.
+These skills do not always translate neatly to civilian job descriptions.

 Common Employment Barriers